Manifest Modular Invariance in the Near-Critical Ising Model: Outlook: physical quantities as modular invariants

 \section{Outlook: physical quantities as modular invariants}

-In general, the combination $\mu=m^2\tau_2$ can be expanded in without affecting transformation properties.
-In the example of running central charge, it is somewhat trivial since in limit $\tau_2\rightarrow \infty$, we have already picked a modular frame, and only the zero modes in the ``horizontal'' direction contribute, so the problem is effectively one-dimensional.
-Section \ref{2D} shows more about what can be done in a truly two-dimensional setting, or higher-dimensional for that matter, if the basic objects are generalized.
+One very simple point of this paper is that the parameter $m$ in the differential operator $\partial\bar{\partial} + m^2$ transforms under modular transformations, but we can construct an invariant mass parameter by simply multiplying by $\tau_2$, to make the invariant $\mu=m^2\tau_2$.
+In the example of running central charge, this does not matter much, since by taking the limit $\tau_2\rightarrow \infty$, we have already picked a {\it modular frame}, i.e.\ we can no longer perform an S transformation that inverts $\tau_2$, and only the zero modes in the ``horizontal'' $\omega_1$ direction contribute, so the problem is effectively one-dimensional.
+Section \ref{2D} gives an example what can be done in a truly two-dimensional setting, or higher-dimensional for that matter, if the basic objects are generalized.

 The appearance of the Riemann zeta function in the effectively one-dimensional setting (cf.\ for example \cite{Sachdev}, where an integral with Jacobi theta like the one above was found as the cylinder limit of a torus) can be thought of as a prototype for L-functions associated with modular forms (see e.g.\ \cite{Bump}, section 1.1).
 It is in general an interesting question whether one can recover a modular form from a given L-function (a ``converse theorem''), similarly to how here, the Jacobi theta function was recovered from an inverse Mellin transformation.